DamoM73/turtle_vid_tute/lesson_3.md

 We will:

 - group code under their functionality (what they do)
-- use comments to signpost what this functionality
+- use comments to signpost this functionality

 Adjust your code in **lesson_3_pt_1.py** so it looks like the code below